microsoft/ContosoTraders/demo-scripts/devsecops/overview.md

    GitHub Dependabot can also raise pull request automatically based on vulnerability detected along with selected versions.
 Let us take a look at one such pull request raised by dependabot

-4. Navigate to one search pull request [example](https://github.com/microsoft/ContosoTraders/pull/25).
+4. Navigate to one search pull request example [Pull request](https://github.com/microsoft/ContosoTraders/pull/25).

 5. You can see the PR raised by dependabot automatically fixing the vulnerability by upgrading node-forge from 0.10.0 to 1.3.1 and react-scripts from 3.4.4 to 5.0.1